 Chief Technology Officer

 With targeted experience leading space hardtech development, including for Phase I, II, and III NASA SBIR contracts, Benjamin provides the mechanical background and creative mindset to drive product innovation.
-He leads the technical development of CAT QuiCC into a revolutionary technology with maximum value for Earthbound and in-space applications.
+He leads the technical development of our novel metal-on-metal sealing technology to provide maximum value for terrestrial and in-space applications.